Elementary Obedience Group Dog Training Classes in Chardon

 What If My Dog Gets Too Distracted?

-Many dogs easily get distracted in my group dog training classes in Chardon, and that is okay.
+Many dogs get distracted in my group dog training classes in Chardon, and that is okay.
 We can still help your dog focus and learn.
-However, we do want to make sure that your dog isn’t overly stressed in a group setting.
+However, we do want to make sure that your dog is only minorly stressed in a group setting.
 Some dogs do better with private training because they get too stressed around other dogs and people.
+However, if your dog is only minor distracted there are many actions we can take to lower your dog’s stress level and help them learn in a group class setting.

-Train with High Powered Dog Treats
+Train with High Powered Dog Treats in Our Group Dog Training Classes in Chardon

 - Hotdogs